Farm: Tumbling Shoals Farm

 Markets: farmer’s markets, restaurants, CSA

 Location: Millers Creek, Wilkes County, NC

-At the very base of the Blue Ridge mountains, in the Foothills of Wilkes County, Jason Roehrig and Shiloh Avery at Tumbling Shoals Farm are affected by mountainous weather events that can make vegetable growing, especially tomatoes, a high risk endeavor.
-These full-time growers rely heavily on a bountiful tomato crop, selling the produce at farmer’s markets in Hickory and Boone, where customers expect a plump, deep red batch of tomatoes.
+At the base of the Blue Ridge mountains, in the foothills of Wilkes County, Jason Roehrig and Shiloh Avery at Tumbling Shoals Farm are affected by weather conditions that can make vegetable growing, especially tomatoes, a high-risk endeavor.
+The two full-time farmers rely heavily on a bountiful tomato crop, selling the produce at farmer’s markets in Hickory and Boone, where customers expect select from a plump, deep red batch of tomatoes each season.

-Tumbling Shoals was established by Jason and Shiloh in 2008 after spending much time in the western Piedmont area of North Carolina.
-They began farming as a partnership in 2003 in the Pittsboro- Chatham County area, with Shiloh going to Central Carolina Community College to receive certificates in sustainable agriculture.
-They bought the farm in Wilkes County in 2007 and worked their way into making an income off of farming the land full-time.
-They serve two farmers markets, provide produce to several local restaurants, and have a 57 member CSA.
+Tumbling Shoals was established by Jason and Shiloh in 2008.
+They began farming as a partnership in 2003.
+Shiloh attended Central Carolina Community College and received a certificate in sustainable agriculture.
+The two bought the farm in Wilkes County in 2007.
+They serve two farmer’s markets, provide produce to several local restaurants, and have a 50+ member CSA.

 Jason and Shiloh hope to gain an estimated annual income between $11,000 and $19,000 from the tomato production.
-They estimate that their potential profit will be anywhere from $1,700 to $9,700 from the ¼ acre plot with the structure installed.
+They estimate that their potential profit will be anywhere from $1,700 to $9,700 from the quarter-acre plot with the structure installed.